 Students can select from ATAR or General courses but students wishing to receive an ATAR are required to complete a minimum of four ATAR courses in Year 12.

 Each course has four units, each unit is typically completed in a semester.
 Units 1 and 2 (Year 11) are typically studied as a pair, Units 3 and 4 (Year 12) must be studied as a pair.
-Preliminary units are generally not prescribed for a particular year.

 The complexity of the syllabus content increases from Year 11 to Year 12.
 For this reason, a student cannot complete Year 12 units in a course and then enrol in Year 11 units in the same course.